kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 The samples appear to be evenly spread, some high and some low on the :math:`t_1` scale.
 Sample 33 has a :math:`t_1` value of -4.2, indicating it was much denser than the other pastries, and had a high fracture angle (it could be bent more than others).
 In fact, if we `refer to the raw data <http://datasets.connectmv.com/info/food-texture>`_ we can confirm these findings: :math:`\mathbf{x}_{i=33} = [15.5, \,\, 3125, \,\, 7, \,\, 33, \,\, 92]`.
 Also refer back to the scatterplot matrix and mark the point which has density of 3125, and fracture angle of 33.
 This pastry also has a low oil percentage (15.5%) and low crispy value (7).

 We can also investigate sample 36, with a :math:`t_1` value of 3.6.
 The raw data again confirm that this pastry follows the trends of other, high :math:`t_1` value pastries.
-It has a high oil level, low density, high crispiness, and a low fracture angle: :math:`x_{36} = [21.2, 2570, 14, 13, 105]`.
-Locate again on the scatterplot matrices the point where oil level is 21.2 and the crispiness is 14.
-Also mark the point where density = 2570 and the fracture value = 13.
+It has a high oil level, low density, high crispiness, and a low fracture angle: :math:`x_{36} = [21.2, \,\, 2570, \,\, 14, \,\, 13, \,\, 105]`.
+Locate again on the scatterplot matrices sample 36 where oil level is 21.2 and the crispiness is 14.
+Also mark the point where density = 2570 and the fracture value = 13 for this sample.

 We note here that this component explains 61% of the original variability in the data.
 It's hard to say whether this is high or low, because we are unsure of the degree of error in the raw data, but the point is that a single variable summarizes about 60% of the variability from all 5 columns of raw data.